spacemeshos/testnet-guide/spacemesh0.1.md

 ## What is not part of Spacemesh 0.1?

-Here are some scenarios that are not yet supported in the Spacemesh 0.1 Testnet release:
+These use cases that are not yet supported in the Spacemesh 0.1 Testnet release:

-1. Join the Testnet from a Node and a CLI wallet built directly from source code.
+1. Join the Testnet from a Smesher and a CLI wallet built directly from source code.
 2. Get Smesh from a tap.
 3. Browse the Testnet using a block explorer and a dashboard.
-4. Run the App in Wallet-only mode without a Node.
+4. Run the App in Wallet-only mode without a Smesher.
-5. Run a node without producing blocks.
+5. Run a Smesher without submitting blocks to the network.

-We plan to introduce these roll out software to support these use cases in subsequent Spacemesh Testnet releases throughout 2020.
+We plan to support these uses cases in subsequent Spacemesh Testnet releases throughout 2020, starting with Spacemesh 0.2.